stealth44/britishairways/README.md

 Customers who book a flight with BA will experience many interaction points with the BA brand.
 Understanding a customer's feelings, needs, and feedback is crucial for any business, including BA.

-Web scraping
+Web scraping.
-Data cleaning & Manipulation
+Data cleaning & Manipulation.
-Data Preprocessing
+Data Preprocessing.
-Data Visualization
+Data Visualization.
-Sentiment Analysis with VADER
+Sentiment Analysis with VADER.
-Topic Modelling with LDA
+Topic Modelling with LDA.